 Today's high-performance bicycles require frequent and careful inspection and service.
 In this Appendix we try to explain some underlying material science basics and how they relate to your bicycle.
 We discuss some of the trade-offs made in designing your bicycle and what you can expect from your bicycle; and we provide important, basic guidelines on how to maintain and inspect it.
-We cannot teach you everything you need to know to properly inspect and service your bicycle; and that is why we repeatedly urge you to take your bicycle to your dealer for professional care and attention.
+We cannot teach you everything you need to know to properly inspect and service your bicycle; and that is why we repeatedly urge you to take your bicycle to your authorized retailer for professional care and attention.

 Frequent inspection of your bike is important to your safety.
-Follow the Mechanical Safety Check in Section 1.C of this Manual before every ride.
+Follow the Mechanical Safety Check on Page 17, Section 1: "First", subsection C: "Mechanical Safety Check" of this Manual before every ride.

 Periodic, more detailed inspection of your bicycle is important.
 How often this more detailed inspection is needed depends upon you.

 You, the rider/owner, have control and knowledge of how often you use your bike, how hard you use it and where you use it.
-Because your dealer cannot track your use, you must take responsibility for periodically bringing your bike to your dealer for inspection and service.
-Your dealer will help you decide what frequency of inspection and service is appropriate for how and where you use your bike.
+Because your authorized retailer cannot track your use, you must take responsibility for periodically bringing your bike to your authorized retailer for inspection and service.
+Your authorized retailer will help you decide what frequency of inspection and service is appropriate for how and where you use your bike.

-For your safety, understanding and communication with your dealer, we urge you to read this Appendix in its entirety.
+For your safety, understanding and communication with your authorized retailer, we urge you to read this Appendix in its entirety.
 The materials used to make your bike determine how and how frequently to inspect.